fhem/fhem-rhasspy/README.md

 ### GetWeekDay

-Intent to let Rhasspy speak the actual day
+Intent to let Rhasspy speak the actual date

 No FHEM-settings needed.

 Example-Sentences:
 ```
-which weekday is today
+which day is today
 ```

 Example-Rhasspy-Sentences:
 ```
 [en.fhem:GetWeekday]
-which weekday is today
+which day is today
 ```

 ### SetTimer